hedgewizards/PoseClipboard/README.md

 Attach Pose Clipboard component to the root of your armature. click "Copy Pose" to put the pose into your clipboard. click "Paste Pose" to apply the pose from your clipboard.

-only the transform's LocalPosition, LocalScale, and LocalRotation are replicated.
+only the transform's LocalPosition, LocalScale, and LocalRotation are replicated, and it is dependent on the order.